 Alaska is a paradise for gem hunters since so many interesting places exist here, both explored and unexplored.
-The only downfall is that some places are impassible, and most adventurers will be turned off by the cold temperatures.
+The only downfall is that some places are impassible, and the cold temperatures will turn off most adventurers.
 Let’s take a look at some gemstones and where you can find them in Alaska.

 Garnets appear to be pretty common in Alaska, with one of the world’s biggest garnet mines being situated here, near Wrangell.